 - After a Suicide: A Toolkit for Schools: This toolkit is designed to assist schools in the aftermath of a suicide (or other death) in the school community.
 It is organized into brief chapters.

 Model School Policies

 - Model School District Policy on Suicide Prevention: Model Language, Commentary, and Resources gives educators and school administrators clear guidance on how to implement suicide prevention, intervention and postvention policies in their school districts.
 The document was created by the American School Counselor Association, the National Association of School Psychologists, The Trevor Project, and the American Foundation for Suicide Prevention.

-The Bethe1SD Toolkit includes: 50 QTY Drawstring Bag, 50 QTY Water Bottles, 50 QTY Silicone Bracelets, 50 QTY Lanyards, 50 QTY Stickers, 50 QTY Pens, 50 QTY Brochures, 50 QTY Referral Cards, 10 QTY Posters and 1 QTY Mini-Banner Stand (must be returned after event).
-To order the Bethe1SD Toolkit, click here.
+- The Bethe1SD Toolkit includes: 50 QTY Drawstring Bag, 50 QTY Water Bottles, 50 QTY Silicone Bracelets, 50 QTY Lanyards, 50 QTY Stickers, 50 QTY Pens, 50 QTY Brochures, 50 QTY Referral Cards, 10 QTY Posters and 1 QTY Mini-Banner Stand (must be returned after event).
+To order a Bethe1SD Toolkit at no cost, click here.

 The Reach for Life Campaign was created to promote the crisis line in Indian Country .
 The colors that were chosen are the colors of the traditional medicine wheel.

 - The Reach for Life Toolkit includes: 25 QTY Drawstring Bags, 25 QTY Bracelets, 25 QTY Referral Cards and 10 QTY Posters.To order a Reach for Life Toolkit at no cost, click here.